yutaoliu/aa277/README.md

 ### Left/Straight
 Gliders either turn left(CCW) or head straight by comparing the average sink rate of gliders on its left and its own sink rate.
 ![](test42.gif)

-### L/R Tracking
-Gliders track the particles with single integrator dynamics with L/R control.

-The issue with tracking setpoint with L/R control: the glider aligns itself quickly, but once it reaches the point, it just passes with no return. => L/R logic cannot distinguish approach/departure => need to incorporate information on rate-of-change in distance.

 ## Banking Control
 Tangent of the banking angle tan(theta)::[-1,1] is mapped from left and right average vertical speeds as follows.